d-bl/MAE-gf/docs/droste.md

 ## Woble
 This ground was discoverd by J. Pol, as a level 2 ground, starting with the "alternate stitch" ground.
 The units are placed in different directions.
 The following examples use the same units, but of course combinations can be made.
 Please note: work in horizontal rows of units.
+After completing the stitches in the form, press <span class="elem">go</span> and then the <span class="elem">wand</span> in the advanced section.

 ### With rose ground unit

-{% capture descr1 %}
-With a rose ground unit.
-After completing the stitches, press <span class="elem">go</span> and then the <span class="elem">wand</span> in the advanced section.
-(This needs some more text, and a picture that shows what goes where.)
-{% endcapture %}

 {% include picts-left.html
   src="https://maetempels.github.io/MAE-gf/images/woble.png"
   alt="woble"
-  description=descr1
+  description="This needs some more text, and a picture that shows what goes where."
 %}
 {% include woble.html
 %}